maov19/javascript-capstone/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Adapt for mobile version
+- Responsiveness for mobile version
+- Functionality to request for reservations
-- Link to IMDB
+- Functionality to link movie to IMDB movies

 <p align="right">(<a href="#readme-top">back to top</a>)</p>